North Dakota lawmaker quits after child porn suspect texts

 BISMARCK, N.D.
 (AP) — North Dakota’s longest-serving state senator announced Monday that he would resign following a report that he had traded scores of text messages with a man jailed on child pornography charges.

-Republican Ray Holmberg, who rose to become one of the state’s most powerful lawmakers in a career that spanned 46 years, said he would resign effective June.
-1. His term was scheduled to end on Nov.
-30 and he had already announced in November that it would be his last.
+Republican Ray Holmberg, who rose to become one of the state’s most powerful lawmakers in a career that spanned 46 years, said he would resign effective June 1.
+His term was scheduled to end on Nov.
+30 and he already had announced in March that it would be his last.

 “Recent news stories have become a distraction for the important work of the legislative assembly during its interim meetings,” Holmberg, 79, said in a statement announcing his resignation.
 “I want to do what I can, within my power, to lessen such distractions.”

-He not immediately return messages from The Associated Press.
+He did not immediately return messages from The Associated Press.

-GOP Gov. Doug Burgam said in a statement he “supports Sen. Holmberg’s decision to resign.”
+GOP Gov. Doug Burgum said in a statement he “supports Sen. Holmberg’s decision to resign.”
 He did not elaborate.

+Senate Majority Leader Rich Wardner said he spoke with Holmberg earlier about his future in the Legislature.

+“No charges have been brought against Sen. Holmberg at this time … he felt it was in the best interest to resign at this time,” Wardner said.

 Days after the published report about his text messages, Holmberg had announced that he would step down as head of a powerful panel that oversees the Legislature’s business between sessions.